copenlu/academic-kickstart/content/people/dustin/index.md

 # Short bio (displayed in user profile at end of posts)
 # bio = "Dustin's research interests include fact checking and knowledge base population, with a focus on scientific texts.
 He was PhD in CopeNLU from 2019 to 2023, and is now a postdoctoral researcher in the DIKU ML section."
-bio = "Dustin is a DDSA postdoctoral fellow, working on scientific natural language understanding and faithful text generation."
+bio = "Dustin did his PhD in CopeNLU from 2019 to 2023 and later joined our group as a DDSA postdoctoral fellow, working on scientific natural language understanding and faithful text generation.
+He is now a Tenure Track Assistant Professor at Aalborg University Copenhagen."

 # External website link#
 external_link = "https://dustinbwright.com/"